NC_temp1212: Exploring the Plant Phenome in Controlled and Field Environments

 Statement of Issues and Justification

-Global agriculture faces an unprecedented challenge to sustainably feed, clothe, and fuel a projected population of nearly 10 billion people by 2050 while reducing inputs, protecting ecosystems, and adapting to climate variability.
+Global agriculture faces an unprecedented challenge to sustainably feed, clothe, and fuel a projected population of nearly 10 billion people by 2050 while reducing inputs, protecting ecosystems, and adapting to weather variability.
 To achieve this, we must accelerate the development of crops that deliver higher yields, improved nutritional value, and enhanced resilience to environmental stressors under increasingly constrained resource conditions.
 Addressing these challenges requires an integrated understanding of how plant genotypes interact with their environments and management practices—knowledge that can only be gained through precise and scalable measurement of plant traits across biological, spatial, and temporal scales.

 Over the past two decades, plant genomics has undergone a revolution.
 Advances in next-generation sequencing technologies have made it possible to rapidly and affordably characterize the genetic makeup of thousands of individuals across hundreds of species.
 Yet, despite the massive expansion in genomic data, the capacity to accurately and efficiently measure phenotypes—the observable outcomes of genotype × environment × management (G×E×M) interactions—has lagged far behind.
 This “phenotyping bottleneck” remains one of the greatest limitations to progress in crop improvement, particularly under stressful environmental conditions where dynamic responses over time are key determinants of performance.